 Please contact the Canvassing office for further information on mail ballot procedures

 Interested in being a poll worker?
 Call the Town Clerk at 635-4400 for further information

 - Alpin Chisholm

-- Robert Booth, Alternate
+- Leslie Fox, Alternate

 The Budget Committee is charged by the Town Charter to aggregate information, investigate all requests for town funds, and recommend a level of funding to the voters so that they can be better informed at the Financial Town Meeting.
 The Committee produces a report once a year and mails it to each voter in the town detailing the requests the Town has received and the recommendations the Committee has made.

 - Corey Soderlund

 - D. Craig Curtis